Game

 2. Select a fitFlow card and complete the poses.

-4. Assess understanding with the following questions:
+4. Reflect upon the game with the following questions:

 Q: What do nutritious food choices do for your body?